crsandoval/PEP-2020/week_1/README.md

 on your computer.
 These include:

 1. GitHub
-2.  git
+2. Git
 3. R à la RStudio

 ### Programming expectations

-We will be using R and R Markdown files for this internship, communicating research materials through the use of git and GitHub.
+We will be using R and R Markdown files for this internship, communicating research materials through the use of Git and GitHub.
 Knowledge of R is not a prerequisite for this internship, **provided you are comfortable learning on your own as needed**.
 Basically, you should feel comfortable: